Integrating LLMs into Laravel Using Python Microservices

 return {"email": result.content}

-public function draftFollowUp(Contact $contact, Deal $deal, User $rep): string
+public function draftFollowUp(Contact $contact, Deal $deal, User $sender): string

 {